SalesforceFoundation/OutboundFundsModuleSite/stories/dev/README.md

 ### Updates the default scratch org user

-To tell the admin part of the dev story, updates the default scratch org user as "Aileen Davis".
+To tell the admin part of the dev story, updates the default scratch org user as **Aileen Davis**.

 ### Create site users